 Based on our intelligence, we identified the greater Los Angeles area—including Los Angeles, Orange, and Riverside Counties—as the epicenter for most of the criminal activity involving distressed homeowner fraud.

 In response, this past May, the FBI assembled a multi-agency Distressed Homeowner Strike Force in Los Angeles.
 As we speak, federal, state, and local law enforcement officers are executing search warrants for several businesses in Orange County, California.

 The National Distressed Homeowner Initiative has had a substantial impact.
-We have shut down or disabled more than 200 companies, with more than 73,000 victims of fraud and losses of more than $1 billion.
-We have charged 530 individuals, including 172 executives.
+We have shut down or disabled numerous companies, with an estimated 73,000 victims of fraud and losses of more than $1 billion.
+We have charged 530 criminal defendants.

 We will continue to work with our partners to shut these companies down and bring these criminals to justice.
 Together, we can ensure the integrity of the housing market and keep our communities safe.